 The COVID-19 pandemic has forced companies to rapidly implement remote access solutions for their staff to continue operations.
 Work tasks are now conducted from employees’ homes via personal computers.
 This has increased IT security risks for businesses, both large and small.

 In October 2019, CNBC reported that 43% of cyberattacks targeted small businesses.
 The monetary cost of these attacks averaged $200,000.
 That cost doesn’t include other adverse effects.
+Ransomware costs are increasing year over year and are showing no signs of stopping.

 A Cybercrime Magazine article, published in January 2019, addressed cyberattacks on businesses.
 They reported that 60% of small businesses closed their doors within six months of an attack.